-Timing begins with the first audible sound (includes cueing beep) and ends with the last audible sound.
+Timing begins with the first audible sound (includes cueing beep) and ends with the last audible sound of the music or last movement in the crew's performance (if they complete their performance without music).
 Major time violation for ALL crews: Routine/music length that is more than 10 seconds or less than 10 seconds than the minimum or maximum allowed will not be accepted and will be subject to disqualification.